to get to the Samana Peninsula

 It is possible to use your cell phone in Las Galeras, coverage can be patchy.

 WIFI is becoming common in Las Galeras and La Hacienda has WIFI.
-Please ensure you know how your smart phone or tablet works to connect to WIFI.

 -There was no official place to do laundry in Las Galeras.